Converg3nce/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 ### Relay Hub

 Relay Hub will trustlessly connect clients, relay servers & paymasters, so participants don't need to know about each other.
 It'll help clients discover good relayers; prevent third-party relays from censoring transactions; make sure relay server gets paid back by paymaster after transaction is completed etc.

+## GSN-aware Contracts

+GSN will help us in building great dApps where user won't need to pay for their transactions, which will improve UX.
+For writing GSN-aware contracts, we need to take care of following things.

+### Recipient Contract

+This is the contract that we want to make GSN-aware, for that we're simply going to inherit from [BaseRelayRecipeint](https://github.com/opengsn/gsn/blob/master/contracts/BaseRelayRecipient.sol), which adds one important method `_msgSender()`, to be used in all occurances of `msg.sender`. `_msgSender()` will take care of all lower level details for extracting actual client address, which will be different that `msg.sender` in case of meta transactions.